share-extras/twitter-dashlets/README.md

 Installation
 ------------

-**Authenticated Twitter access also requires the [Share OAuth extension](https://github.com/share-extras/share-oauth), version 2.2 or greater.**
+**Before installing the dashlets please ensure that you have installed the [Share OAuth extension](https://github.com/share-extras/share-oauth), version 2.3.0 or greater.**

-The dashlets are packaged as a single JAR file for easy installation into Alfresco Share.
+The dashlets are packaged inside a single file for easy installation into Alfresco Share.
+You can choose to install using an AMP file or a JAR file.

+  * **To install the AMP file** (recommended), please use Alfresco's [Module Management Tool](http://docs.alfresco.com/4.0/index.jsp?topic=%2Fcom.alfresco.enterprise.doc%2Ftasks%2Famp-install.html).

-To install the dashlets, simply drop the `twitter-dashlets.jar` file into the `tomcat/shared/lib` folder within your Alfresco installation, and restart the application server.
+  * **Or, to install the JAR**, simply drop the `twitter-dashlets-{version}.jar` file into the `tomcat/shared/lib` folder within your Alfresco installation, and restart the application server.
 You might need to create this folder if it does not already exist.
+See [Troublshooting](https://github.com/share-extras/share-extras.github.com/wiki/General-Installation#troubleshooting-jar-installation-problems) if you have problems.

 Building from Source
 --------------------